TaylorBoudreau/let-me-google-that-for-you/README.md

 # let-me-google-that-for-you
-Slack app to return a lmgtfy link.
+Simple api to return a lmgtfy link from a configured Slack slash command to the user.